nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_STATE_STORE.md

     return usersCopy
 }
 ```

-The `[...originalArrayVariable]` syntax is called a spread operation, and creates a new array, while simultaneously copying all of the items from the original array in to the new one.
-It's the three dots `...` that are the magic.

 The `export` keyword makes the function usable by other modules.
 If you do not put the `export` keyword before declaring the function, then this module is the only one that can invoke it.